-Cross Reference: Maintains the link between AI bull owners and the USDA Animal Improvement Programs Laboratory in order to afford maximum participation in, and to insure accurate information on, the USDA Sire Summary runs.
+Cross Reference: Maintains the link between AI bull owners and the USDA Animal Improvement Programs Laboratory/Council on Dairy Cattle Breeding (CDCB) in order to afford maximum participation in, and to insure accurate information on, the USDA Sire Summary runs.

 Stud Codes: Issues stud codes to semen producing organizations for the uniform identification of bull semen throughout the world.
 The NAAB Uniform Coding system (stud code, breed code and bull number) provides a unique identifying number for bulls in AI service.